ZcashFoundation/zebra/README.md

 The recommended requirements for compiling and running `zebrad` are:
 - 4+ CPU cores
 - 16+ GB RAM
-- 50GB+ available disk space for finalized state
+- 50GB+ available disk space for building binaries and storing finalized state
 - 100+ Mbps network connections

 We continuously test that our builds and tests pass on: